||Senior researcher at the CNRS

 (Contact languages) Greek - Spanish - Turkish

-— (under contract).
-Adamou E. & Y. Matras (eds).
+— Adamou E. & Y. Matras (eds). (under contract).
 The Routledge Handbook of Language Contact.
+London: Routledge.

-— (under contract) E. Adamou & Y. Matras, Language contact in Romani.
+— (in press, 2019).
+E. Adamou & Y. Matras.
+Romani syntactic typology.
 In Y. Matras & A. Tenser (eds).
 Handbook of Romani language and linguistics.
 Palgrave Macmillan.

-— (under contract) E. Adamou & Y. Matras, Syntactic typology.
+— (in press, 2019).
+Y. Matras & E. Adamou.
+Romani and contact linguistics.
 In Y. Matras & A. Tenser (eds).
 Handbook of Romani language and linguistics.
 Palgrave Macmillan.

 — 2018, Adamou E., K. Haude & M. Vanhove (eds).
 Information Structure in Lesser-described Languages: Studies in Prosody and Syntax.
 Amsterdam: Benjamins.
 450 pp. (presented here)